 Skype is a great tool to connect with potential employers and build a professional online image.
 Of course, the business etiquette imposes certain rules.
-You need to have a professional looking email address and Skype username to inspire trust and professionalism.
+You need to have a professional-looking email address and Skype Display Name to inspire trust and professionalism.

 However, many Skype users didn’t have this detail in mind when they created their Skype accounts.
 As a result, many used various nicknames which then became their official Skype username and ID.
 That’s not a problem as long as you use your Skype account to connect with family and friends.